dart-lang/site-www/src/_guides/libraries/library-tour.md

 }
 ```

-Waiting on a _record_ of futures enables the same functionality, with the additional
+Use `wait` on a _record_ of futures when you _do_ need the individual result values
-benefit that the futures can be of different types:
+from each future.
+This also provides the additional benefit that the futures can be of different types:

 ```dart
 void main() async {